mdibl/pipeline-prep/doc.md

 # About This Project

-Pipeline-prep project's goal is in two folds - first creates a set reusable modules used in running the first two steps of a given data pipeline then create and automation to run the pre-indexing step.
+Pipeline-prep project's goal is in two folds - first creates a set reusable modules used in running the first step of a given data pipeline then create and automation to run the pre-indexing step.

 The goals :
   1) Pre-Indexing reference genome/transcripome